Guéridon service: Modern revival

+Operations

 Equipment

-A specialized set of equipment, often referred to as the service's armamentarium, is essential for tableside preparation.
-The trolley and its contents form a mobile workstation that brings the kitchen into the dining room.
+A specialized set of equipment, often called the armamentarium, is used in tableside preparation.
+The trolley functions as a mobile workstation designed to extend kitchen utility into dining environments.

 The guéridon trolley

 The modern guéridon trolley is a movable sideboard, often with a stainless steel top for hygiene and fire resistance.
-Many trolleys incorporate a gas burner, a cutting board, and drawers or shelves for storing utensils, ingredients, and spirits.
+Many trolleys incorporate a gas burner, a cutting board, and drawers or a cupboard for ingredients and service equipment such as condiments, liquor, cream, butter, oil, knives, spoons, and platters.
 In many establishments, a fleet of specialized trolleys is used for different functions: